SamsungLabs/SummaryMixing/README.md

-# SummaryMixing
+# SummaryMixing for SpeechBrain v0.5
 *Halve your VRAM requirements and train 30% faster any speech model with SummaryMixing Conformers and Branchformers.*

 ## In brief
 This repository implements SummaryMixing, a simpler, faster and much cheaper replacement to self-attention in Conformers and Branchformers for automatic speech recognition, keyword spotting and intent classification (see: the [publication](https://arxiv.org/abs/2307.07421) for further details).
-The code is fully compatible with the [SpeechBrain](https://speechbrain.github.io/) toolkit -- copy and paste is all you need to start using SummaryMixing in your setup.
+The code is fully compatible with the [SpeechBrain](https://speechbrain.github.io/) toolkit with version 0.5 -- copy and paste is all you need to start using SummaryMixing in your setup.
+If you wish to run with the latest version of SpeechBrain (v1.0+), please go to the main branch of this repository.
 SummaryMixing is the first alternative to MHSA able to beat it on speech tasks while reducing its complexity significantly (from quadratic to linear).

 ## A glance at SummaryMixing